akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 # How it started
 <br />

+I'm the kind of guy that have a ton of side projects ideas.
+Which range from far too ambitious to pointless.

 During a late April 2017 lunch I was complaining about Google Maps which doesn't work in Nantes and that the TAN application is terrible and I told my coworkers:

 ```